 University of South Australia, Adelaide Planetarium

-The Adelaide Planetarium is open seven days a week by appointment for group and private bookings.
+The Adelaide Planetarium is open seven days a week by appointment for school, group and private bookings.
 Adult education courses are held throughout the year along with school holiday programs.
+Public Viewing sessions are held on the 1st and 3rd Saturday of the month.
 See website for session times and other information.
 Bookings essential.

 Address: University of South Australia, Building P, Level 2, Mawson Lakes CampusContact: (08) 8302 3138